Structured Multi-Track Accompaniment Arrangement via Style Prior Modelling: Conclusion

 \section{Conclusion}

-In conclusion, we contribute AccoMontage-3, a self-supervised, modular system for full-band accompaniment arrangement.
-The main novelty lies in our proposed \emph{sequential style transfer with prior}, which is a generic methodology for conditional generation with sequential semantic conditioning.
-In our case, the prior model is an encoder-decoder framework connecting an upstream piano arranger with a downstream orchestrator.
-While the encoder guarantees global context planning from the piano content, the decoder maintains history context dependency of the orchestration style.
-We therefore break down the complex full-band arrangement problem into three modular stages, each of which can be nicely solved with manageable computation resource and data.
-Extensive experiments prove that our entire system generates faithful, creative, and natural full-band arrangements with state-of-the-art quality.
-At a higher level, we elaborate our methodology as \emph{interpretable modular representation learning}, which leverages finely disentangled and manipulable music representations to tackle complex tasks at multiple hierarchies.
-We hope our research brings new perspectives to broader domains of music creation, sequence modelling, and representation learning.
+To sum up, we contribute a music automation system for multi-track accompaniment arrangement.
+The main novelty lies in our proposed \textit{style prior modelling}, a generic methodology for structured sequence generation with fine-grained control.
+By modelling the prior of disentangled style factors given content, we build a cascaded arrangement process: from lead sheet to \emph{piano texture} style, and then from piano to \emph{orchestral function} style.
+Our system first generates a piano accompaniment from a lead sheet, establishing the rough whole-song structure.
+It then orchestrates the piano accompaniment into a complete multi-track arrangement with band instrumentation.
+Extensive experiments show that our system generates structured, creative, and natural multi-track arrangements with state-of-the-art quality.
+At a higher level, we elaborate our methodology as \emph{interpretable modular representation learning}, which leverages finely disentangled and manipulable music representations to tackle complex tasks with a compositional hierarchy.
+We hope our research brings new perspectives to broader domains of music creation, sequence data modelling, and representation learning.